Senior Policy Advisor

 Wellington, NZ, 6011

-Discover a career with purpose at MBIE
+Discover a career with purpose at MBIE - Multiple roles available

 • Salary: $110,098 - $138,028, Wellington CBD, perm full time, +KiwiSaver +Wellness Benefits.

-Tēnei tūranga - About the Role:
+Tēnei tūranga - About the Roles:

 Ngā pukenga me ngā wheako e hiahiatia ana -